-avapai College has set up 311, an easy to remember number that can be dialed from any campus phone to provide assistance to anyone on campus.
+Avapai College has set up 311, an easy to remember number that can be dialed from any campus phone to provide assistance to anyone on campus.
 When you dial 311 the call goes to the Campus Safety, where your questions will be answered.
 If an officer is needed, one will be dispatched to your location.
-A few of the many services available are directions, escort to your vehicle, unlock your vehicle if you locked the keys inside, jumpstarts, special parking needs, and lost or found property.
+A few of the many services available are directions, escort to your vehicle, jumpstarts, special parking needs, and lost or found property.